tum-camp/dream-prostate-cancer-challenge/README.md

 This repository contains an implementation of survival models that have been used by the CAMP team for the [Prostate Cancer DREAM Challenge](https://www.synapse.org/ProstateCancerChallenge).

+## :bangbang: This repository is not actively maintained, please use [sebp/scikit-survival](https://github.com/sebp/scikit-survival) instead :bangbang:

 # Requirements
 __All code has only been tested on a Linux-based operating system, therefore we cannot guarantee that the code is going to run on other platforms__.